 PCreturns the current position within the code.

 EXTCODEHASHkeeps operating on the entire container.

 CREATE2is still the entire container.

-- If initcode’s container has EOF1 prefix it must be valid EOF1 code.
+- If initcode’s container has EOF1 prefix it MUST be valid EOF1 code.

-- If code’s container has EOF1 prefix it must be valid EOF1 code.
+- If code’s container has EOF1 prefix it MUST be valid EOF1 code.

 This specification introduces creation time validation, which means:

-- All created contracts with EOF$n$ prefix are valid according to version $n$ rules.
+- All created contracts with EOFn prefix are valid according to version n rules.
 This is very strong and useful property.
 The client can trust that the deployed code is well-formed.

-- In future, this allows serializing
+- In the future, this allows to serialize

 JUMPDESTmap in the EOF container and eliminate the need of implicit